What you say and how you say it are important. But what counts even more is that you're making the effort.

 Take the first step.
 Find Help

-Sometimes substance use is a sign of a deeper issue.
-Use the resources below to see if there’s something bigger lurking beneath the surface that’s affecting your child.
+Sometimes substance use is an indication of a broader issue.
+Use the resources below to see if there’s something beneath the surface that’s affecting your child.

 If you or someone you know is living with a mental health issue or an addiction, take the first step toward getting help.